 Why do you need an Anaesthetist?

-Anaesthetist’s make sure you do not feel any pain and/or stay asleep during your procedure.
-Anaesthetists also ensure you wake up comfortably.
+Anaesthetists make sure you do not feel any pain and/or stay asleep during your procedure.
+Anaesthetists also help you wake up comfortably.

-Surgical procedures put significant stress on the body and without Anaethetists the majority of these procedures would not be possible.
+Surgical procedures put significant stress on the body and without Anaesthetists the majority of these procedures would not be possible.

 Anaesthetist’s spend 16+ years studying and training to look after you before, during and after your operation.
-They are an Australian Doctor that is officially recognised as a consultant in the specialty of anaesthesia.
+They are a medical doctor that is officially recognised as a consultant in the specialty of anaesthesia.